iwona-pi/fend-project-memory-game/README.md

 ## What is it?

-Memory Game Project is part of the Udacity Google Front-End Nanodegree program.
+Memory Game Project is a part of the Udacity Google Front-End Nanodegree program.
 But this also simple game to make your concentration and memory better.

 ## How to play?
 * Click on two cards.